docstomarkdown/mkdocs_demo/docs/images.md

 ![alt text](images/image_1.jpg)

 Image will be displayed from GitHub Test for the new actions. (new action with branch name specified).
 Commit from the GitHub client.
-With identity
+With identity.
+Self identity